- Minimum age: Drivers must be 18

 Technically, it's illegal in towns and urban areas except in case of emergencies.
 Use it freely if needed; it could save your life.
 On high mountain roads, make a short beep shortly before going around a blind curve to alert any oncoming traffic.

 Driving in the Middle of the Road

 This is very common, especially on narrow roads, and is not necessarily a bad idea if you are expecting to have to avoid a sudden obstruction such as rockfalls, grazing goats, or an unexpected parked car.
 One Greek woman explained it by saying, "If I'm driving in the middle, I always have someplace to go."
 But it is very disconcerting to see a car barreling toward you well over the middle line.

 Forbidden (though it may not be marked) within 9 feet of a fire hydrant, 15 feet of an intersection, or 45 feet from a bus stop.

 In some areas, street parking requires the purchase of a ticket from a booth.
 These areas will usually be posted in both English and Greek.

-Driver's Licenses: EU citizens can use their own.
-Other nationals should have an International Drivers License, though in practice, a recognizable photo license is usually accepted.
-US licenses have been readily accepted in the past but I recommend having the international version as a handy second form of ID.
+EU citizens can use their own.
+Other nationals should have an International Drivers License, though, in practice, a recognizable photo license is usually accepted.
+US licenses have been readily accepted in the past but we recommend having the international version as a handy second form of ID.

 ELPA has quick-access numbers dialable in Greece: 104 and 154.

-Cell Phone Usage It is now illegal to use your cell phone while driving in Greece.
+It is illegal to use your cell phone while driving in Greece.
 Violators can be stopped and issued a fine.
 Periodic crackdowns are driving this point home.